 There are a few major areas to consider when looking into converting a carport into a habitable room.

-Firstly, open carports with a concrete slab floor often didn’t have a vapour barrier installed beneath the slab or proper damp proofing – relying on atmospheric air movement to disperse any dampness rising from the surrounds and soil below.
+Firstly, open carports with concrete slab floors often don’t have a vapour barrier installed beneath the slab or proper damp proofing – relying on atmospheric air movement to disperse any dampness rising from the surrounds and soil below.
 Enclosing the space keeps the draught out but prevents any moisture on the surface of the slab and it’s edges from evaporating, thereby creating a damp and unhealthy environment.

 Thirdly, construction within 1.0m of a boundary needs to be fire-rated.

-And finally, you will probably need to obtain development approval or a Planning Permit to have more than one dwelling on an allotment.
+And finally, if you are wanting to create a “granny flat”, you will probably need to obtain Development Approval or a Planning Permit to have more than one dwelling on an allotment.

 Ignoring any of these important issues could result in you building an illegal, dangerous or hazardous building … difficult to defend and even more difficult to sell!

-So before you start your carport conversion, do your homework and seek an architect who is by definition independent to assess your circumstance if you are unsure.
+So before you start your carport conversion, do your homework and seek advice from an Archicentre Australia architect who is by definition independent – to assess your circumstance and set you on the proper path including consideration of statutory planning and building code requirements.